"Winter is coming." - Ned Stark (all the time)

 4. Keep the peak season going all year.

 While the winter can be a crazy-busy time for your field service business, it sure is nice to see the profits flowing in.
 In a USA Today article, Rhonda Abrams, author of Successful Business Plan: Secrets & Strategies, suggests making the good times last all year by:

 - Developing a subscription package, such as a year’s worth of heating system check-ups and maintenance.
 This would be a good product to promote as a holiday gift!

 - Building your mailing list.
 For example, add a newsletter signup form to your website (or move it to a more visible location).
 Chances are, hordes of people will be visiting your site when their heating system breaks down or their pipes freeze, so this is a good opportunity to invite them to subscribe to your newsletter.
 Another idea is to hold a holiday drawing for your email subscribers, which will encourage people to sign up.

 - Staying (or getting) active on social media and engaging your fans, so when the slow times come you’ll have a bigger follower base that will see your summer promotions.

 Remember, winter is coming just like it does every year.
 Make this the year you take control so you can enjoy the season—and build your business minus the usual holiday stress.

 We can help you get ready for the flood of calls this heating season!
-Click the banner below to get a free copy of a checklist and guide that will show yow how to how to prepare for the busy winter.
+Using service reminders, you can reach out to customers way ahead of time.
+Help everyone get organised!
+Just click the banner below to get your free guide (and templates)!